 In addition to maintenance and cure, an injured seaman may be entitled to compensation under the Jones Act or other applicable maritime laws.
 The Jones Act specifically addresses compensation for negligence and unseaworthy vessels, and if an injured seaman can prove either of those, they may be entitled to damages.

 The following compensation may be available for an injured seaman under the Jones Act:

 These damages go a bit further than straight maintenance and cure, and recovering a fair settlement or award can make all the difference as an injured seaman works to rebuild and move on.

 Call (888) 493-1629 for a Free Consultation with Our Seaman Injury Law Firm

-There are long-term costs associated with a serious injury in addition to immediate pain and suffering.
+There are long-term costs associated with a serious injury.
 Hospitalization, long-term rehabilitation, in-home care, medication, emotional counseling, vocational rehabilitation, and future physical or emotional health complications are a few of the continuing costs that may plague injured seamen and his family.
 The attorneys from our firm have helped countless clients with life-changing injuries that must live every day with ongoing costs.